On a general matrix-valued unbalanced optimal transport problem: Geometric properties and Riemannian interpretation

-We remark that the above definition has guaranteed the existence of the minimizer, which shall be referred to as the (minimizing) geodesic between $x$ and $y$.
-It is a general result \cite[Lemma 1,1,4]{ambrosio2008gradient} that any absolutely continuous curve can be reparameterized as a Lipschitz curve with a constant metric derivative $|\ww'_t| = {\rm L}(\ww_t)$ a.e..
-Hence, we can always assume that the geodesic is constant-speed (i.e. $|\ww_t'|$ is constant a.e.).
-Then by defintiion it is clear that a curve $\{\ww_t\}_{t \in [0,1]}$ is a constant-speed geodesic if and only if it satisfies $d(\ww_s,\ww_t) = |t -s |d (\ww_0,\ww_1)$ for any $0 < s < t < 1$.
+where the minimizer exists and is called the (minimizing) geodesic between $x$ and $y$.
+Recall \cite[Lemma 1.1.4]{ambrosio2008gradient} that any absolutely continuous curve can be reparameterized as a Lipschitz one with constant metric derivative $|\ww'_t| = {\rm L}(\ww_t)$ a.e..
+Hence, we can always assume that the geodesic is constant-speed (i.e., $|\ww_t'|$ is constant a.e.).
+Then, it is clear from definition \eqref{eq3} that a curve $\{\ww_t\}_{t \in [0,1]}$ is a constant-speed geodesic if and only if it satisfies $d(\ww_s,\ww_t) = |t -s |d (\ww_0,\ww_1)$ for any $0 < s < t < 1$.